livingdocsIO/documentation/content/enterprise/reference-docs/project-config/media_types.md

 {{< added-in release-2020-12 >}}

 - Add video support with the new type `mediaVideo`.
-- You can only configure 1 mediaType for the type `mediaVideo` and it has to have the handle `video`.
 - Multiple Media Types of type `mediaImage` are supported, but at least one Media Type must have the handle `image`

 #### Add Configurability of Media Library Index / Multiple Videos